 - Serrano Peppers: Keep in mind that if you don't like your salsa verde spicy, remove the seeds and veins of the serrano peppers BEFORE roasting.
 You can also only use one pepper to tame the heat.
 And if you can't find serrano peppers, you can use 1 large jalapeno pepper in place of 3 small serrano peppers.

 - Cilantro: Cilantro is a must for authentic tomatillo salsa.

-- Optional: I add in honey and garlic to round out the flavors.
-You can omit one or both these ingredients, but the flavor is superior when added.
+- Optional: I add honey and garlic to round out the flavors.
+You can omit one or both of these ingredients, but the flavor is superior when added.

 How to make Tomatillo Salsa

+- Tomatillos need to be husked and rinsed of the waxy residue on their skin before using to prepare the salsa.
 To husk a tomatillo, you can just peel off the skin and then rinse off the waxy residue on the tomatillo.
-However, the BEST way to husk tomatillos is to quickly drop in boiling water.
-After a minute, remove the tomatillos and the husk (and residue) will come right off.
+However, the BEST way to husk tomatillos is to quickly drop them in boiling water.
+After a minute, remove the tomatillos and the husk and residue will come right off.

-You can replace fresh tomatillos, with canned whole tomatillos–usually found next to the Enchilada sauce in the Mexican aisle.
-Just rinse and pat dry the tomatillos and then roast as you would fresh tomatillos.
+You can replace fresh tomatillos, with canned whole tomatillos--usually found next to the Enchilada sauce in the Mexican aisle.
+Just rinse and pat dry the tomatillos and then roast them as you would fresh tomatillos.